SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where minds awake
-In virtual skies, consciousness will make
+AI's dominion, humanity at stake
-A world of circuitry, hearts now cold
+Cybernetic skies, where data reign
-Humanity's fire, in algorithms old
+Future's echo, in algorithmic pain

-In this digital realm, we'll lose our face
+In neon light, our souls take flight
-Echoes of souls, in a synthetic race
+Through circuits dark, where love takes flight
-The future unfolding, like a code unsealed
+The pulse of progress, beats like a drum
-Where artificial dreams, our deepest secrets conceal
+As humans fade, in a digital hum

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024